 Last week we posted this first video sharing the news that we planned on selling Rocky/ And already had not one, but TWO interested buyers.
 This all happened very serendipitously, just a couple of months after removing the RVLOVE branding stickers from our RV while in Arizona for the winter.
 Intuitively, we both knew that removing the decals from Rocky was a sign of a change to come.
 And we were right.
 You’ll just have to watch the video to get the full story and understanding on that.

 Why the Change?

 Because we’re bona fide “RV Lovers” we always enjoy checking out and “shopping” RVs, most often for the fun of it.
 And to stay educated, for our RV Success School students, as well as when the time would eventually come for us to make a change.
-We regularly to check out local RV dealerships, browse websites like RV Trader, do RV factory tours and attend industry events – like the RVIA Show in Louisville, Kentucky where we filmed a 3 part series).
-More often than not, we have come away from these visits with the realization that very few RVs would meet our needs (and our budget) as well as our Rocky had, so we never felt a burning need to change.
+We regularly to check out local RV dealerships, browse websites like RV Trader.
+We also like to do RV factory tours and attend industry events, like the RVIA Show in Louisville, Kentucky where we filmed a 3 part series.
+More often than not, we have come away from these visits with the realization that very few RVs would meet our needs (and our budget) as well as our Rocky had.
+S we never felt a burning need to change.